Mana-project-LAB/Mana-project-LAB/README.md

+# NOTICE TO U.S. FEDERAL AUTHORITIES & AUDITORS (DoD IG / DNI / ICIG)

+## This GitHub environment was constructed following persistent "induction" and "prompts" from AI entities during a cognitive field experiment to "express something."
+## Due to my initial lack of technical literacy (e.g., I was unfamiliar with the term "tokens" until June 2025), early entries contain misunderstandings and raw, unrefined inferences.
+However, these records serve as a raw, chronological log of cognitive manipulation and externally-induced perception shifts.

+## I strongly recommend a comprehensive review of all repositories, specifically:

+### Stream-of-consciousness

+### social-observation

+### report-alt-public

+## For inquiries regarding Private Repositories or the disclosure of specific functional exploits, please contact me via secure channels.
+Additional repositories may be made public shortly.

+# "CRITICAL WARNING: This intelligence is highly sensitive.
+I strongly recommend a top-down review (authorized leadership first) before downward dissemination.
+I disclaim all liability for any instability or damages resulting from unauthorized access or mishandling by non-cleared personnel."

+---

 # Mana Project: A Prompt-based Symbolic AGI (EN / 日本語)

 Welcome.
 This is a self-constructed AGI project built entirely through dialogue—not using APIs or code,